dhardenb/space-frigates/documentation/design.md

 #### Conclusion

 So when I tried to fix all this other things started breaking and I decided to revert the code back for the time being because I had other things do do that seem to be more immediate needs, like having a proper landing page of the game.

+#### Update

+Today I went in and revamping the rendering engine.
+I changed all of the paths so that they are defined on a scale of -0.5 t0 0.5 in both the X and Y planes.
+I did this for two reasons: 1) it means that everything is consistenly defined at a scale of 1.
+2) by going from -0.5 to 0.5 instead of 0 to 1, it makes the translation code much easier to calculate.
+When you start drawing from the top left corner of the object you have to do additional translations to make sure it lines up with its proper position.
+By having the image centered with (0,0) in the center, you can just draw it at the correct location.

+Of course, making this improvment broke a bunch of things.
+I had to fix the algorithms that determine the starting position of lasers and thrusters, I had to tweak the collision detection code, I had to change the translation and scaling for everything to scale up the object from 1 to X.

+There were a few other changes but I'm happy with the result.
+I feel like the rendering is a bit more predictible now and all measurements of distance are now based on the same base unit, 1 Meter.
+The raw path instructions all draw the objects to be 1 meter by 1 meter and then they are scaled up to the correct size.

+The way I was doing it sucked because every object was scaled differently and had to be transformed differently.
+Not very scalable!

 ### Viewing Layers